 The Classification/Compensation Plan at MTSU includes all classified positions and is incorporated as part of the total Tennessee Board of Regents (TBR) non-exempt Job Classification/Compensation Plan and is subject to all related TBR guidelines and policies.
-Under this plan the TBR has established uniform Class Titles, Class Specifications, and corresponding skill levels to be used and to be maintained with consistency and fairness throughout the TBR system.
+Under this plan the TBR has established a group of Core Class Titles, Class Specifications, and corresponding skill levels to be used and to be maintained with consistency and fairness throughout the TBR system.
 Each class has been evaluated and allocated to an appropriate skill level in accordance with the level and complexities of the duties and responsibilities as assigned to each class.
 This system of position classification attempts to provide equal pay for equal work, facilitate orderly promotional opportunities, and provide information concerning duties, responsibilities, titles, and rates of pay for many clerical and supporting positions in service for MTSU as well as each University throughout the system.
 MTSU has the authority to establish additional Class Titles, Class Specifications and corresponding skill levels to meet the needs of the institution.

 II.
 THE CLASSIFICATION PLAN

 A. MTSU Responsibility for Maintenance of the Classification Plan

 Maintenance of the TBR Plan occurs on a decentralized basis with each TBR institution having responsibility for maintaining the daily operation of its plan.
 Internal procedures for processing classification, job evaluation, and job audit requests received from departments at MTSU are the responsibility of the Human Resource Office.
 Changes to the Plan not requiring TBR approval such as classifications, reclassifications, and job evaluations for allocation of positions to classes shall be accomplished following studies and recommendations made by the Office of Human Resource Services.